-Our research is focussed within three core themes; Law, Risk and Compliance (LRC), Finance and Governance (FG) and Applied Economic Analysis and Policy (AEAP).
+Our research is focussed within three core themes; Law, Risk and Compliance (LRC), Corporate Finance, Governance and Sustainability (CFGS), and Financial Innovation and Stability (FIS).

 The aim of all our research themes is to create awareness and understanding of those issues to a wider audience including local businesses, multi-national corporations and other relevant stakeholders.